 In addition, Minnesota Soybean is running a promotion where they are giving away Skecher shoes to frontline healthcare workers by a nomination process.
 It’s a great project to find common ground between ag and non ag by showcasing the innovations of soy.

 Soy oil is also used as a biofuel, which is clean burning and a renewable fuel source.
 This is beneficial because we are lowering our dependence on petrochemicals and it has added performance benefits.
 This is something we can all get behind.

 Our event was topped off with background music and emcee provided by Blake Pothoff from the Fairmont Opera House.
 And also another special acknowledgement to Hayley at Ad Mfg, Inc. who designed the program and all the graphics.
-A couple of home-grown community members that greatly enrich our local rural lives!
+A couple of home-grown community members that enrich our local rural lives!